finchett/chrome-extension-line-bookmark/README.md

 # line-bookmark
-Add persistent line bookmarks with notes on different places on a page and easily scroll between them
+A small chrome extension I wished existed so I made it.
+It basically adds pins on pages with notes and saves them on localStorage to be found later on when revisiting the page.
+The main reason I made this is because I wanted to easily switch between different lines on a page and not have to scroll back manually and search for them.
+It does not support pdf files though.